 Cena is now a part-timer and is now following the footsteps of The Rock and venturing into movies and television.

 Andre the Giant was billed at the height of 7'4" and weight of 520 pounds.
 His size alone made him an instant attraction.
-With the average height of a French man being 5'8" to 5'9" during Andre's heyday in the 70's and 80's, Andre truly stood out.
+With the average height of a French man being 5'8" to 5'9" during Andre's heyday in the 70s and 80s, he truly stood out.

 During his stint in the World Wide Wrestling Federation and the World Wrestling Federation, Andre was never pinned and has never submitted.
 While he did lose occasionally, it was mostly due to count-outs and disqualifications.